ltelab/disdrodb/README.md

+# 📦 disdrodb
-# 📦 disdrodb: an open-source python software for standardized processing, sharing, and analysis of disdrometer data
+An open-source python software for standardized processing, sharing, and analysis of disdrometer data

 |                   |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |